muximus3/Auto-Eval/README.md

 `--interval`: number ${\color{grey}\text{Optional}}$ Defaults to 1 <br> Sleep interval in seconds between each request to avoid exceeding the request rate limit.
 A larger value like 10 is recommended for GPT-4.

 `--retry`:  ${\color{grey}\text{Optional}}$ Defaults to True <br> Whether to retry once for all failed requests.
 Failed requests may be due to reasons such as exceeding API request frequency, incorrect answer format parsing, or network failure.

+## ToDo
+- [ ] Supporting prompts evaluation by output the accuracy of different prompts.
+- [ ] Configuring a default test set for prompt evaluation.